deecewan/GenbankTypeProvider/final-report/src/03_outputs.md

 considered reasonable.
 Taxa such as 'Bacteria' contained so many items that processing the directory listing resulted in Visual Studio coming to a halt while the types were generated, and and F# Interactive instance becoming unresponsive.
+For context, the resultant output of the 'Archaea' directory was 182kB.
+For 'Bacteria', this was 3.3MB.
+That's a factor of 18 times larger.
 Similar problems occurred with certain Genbank files, as their size is in the hundreds of megabytes.
 Not only is there significant slow down, but the memory usage of the provider can climb into the gigabytes.

 ## Forest